didii/FlexValidator/FlexValidator.Docs/index.md

 > **But GUIDs are ugly**
 >
-> Well, it's more ugly to have inconsistent naming code in every test.
+> Well, it's more ugly to have inconsistent code-names spread throughout your application.

 ## Todo